 - Demand and work to a detailed plan.
 Have a detailed plan in place so you know what is being done each month.
 The plan will help manage your expectations and give you an assurance that you are getting value each month.

 - Embrace content marketing & social media.
 Miss the old days when you didn’t have to invest in blogging and content?
 Too bad.
 You now have the budget for it because within 2 years the old paper-based Yellow pages will be gone and you can invest that money in content and building a social media audience that can be used to promote your content.
+Great examples in boring or traditionally “hard to write for industries” like used cars, industrial are the Used Cars Buying Guide created here.

 - Choose the right metrics.
 Take the time to work with your agency to develop a simple way of tracking the right metrics for your business.
 There are a ton of good articles about this.
 If you and your agency agree on these metrics up front there is less chance of disagreements down the track.